unicode-org/message-format-wg/spec/registry.md

 Some implementations support conversion to the locale's preferred units via the `usage` _option_.
 Implementing this _option_ is optional.
-Attempting to convert units produces a _Bad Option_ error if such conversion is unsupported or if the specified units are incompatible.
+Attempting to convert units produces an _Unsupported Operation_ error if such conversion is unsupported.
+It produces a _Bad Option_ error if the specified units are incompatible.
-For example, trying to convert meters to a `volume` unit (such as "gallons") produces a _Bad Option_.
+> For example, trying to convert a `length` unit such as meters
+> to a `volume` unit (such as "gallons") produces a _Bad Option_.

 Implementations MUST NOT substitute the unit without performing the associated conversion.